IlariaCallegari/The-Sea-Company/README.md

 * Flexbox

 ### Deployment
-The landing page is visible on GitHub Pages
+The landing page is visible at this  link: https://ilariacallegari.github.io/The-Sea-Company/